karmab/kcli/docs/index.md

 ## plan types

-Here are some examples of each type (additional ones can be found in this [samples directory ](https://github.com/karmab/kcli-plans/tree/master/samples)):
+Here are some examples of each type (more examples can be found in this [samples repo ](https://github.com/karmab/kcli-plan-samples)):

 ### network